Mundt–Nixon Bill: Public debate

 By June 5, 1948, the New York Times noted, the Mundt Bill's future was "clouded."

 On June 6, 1948, ACLU lawyer Raymond L. Wise's letter to the New York Times appeared, asking for "careful study" of the provisions of the Mundt–Nixon Bill.
-Summarizing the bill's spirit and intent, he wrote: It is contrary to our fundamental theories of government to penalize or put pressure on expression of opinion or on free association in advance of personal criminal guilt, established after arial by due process of law.
+Summarizing the bill's spirit and intent, he wrote: It is contrary to our fundamental theories of government to penalize or put pressure on expression of opinion or on free association in advance of personal criminal guilt, established after trial by due process of law.
 No political groups are singled out for special criminal laws.
 We do not recognize 'guilt by association.'
 As late as June 20, 1948, letters continued in the New York Times as the public debated the bill.

 March on Washington

 On May 31, protesters announced their plan to come by the "thousands" to Washington, DC, to demonstrate against the Mundt–Nixon Bill.
 First in the hearing room and then in front of the U.S. Senate Office Building, lead organizer Len Goldsmith stated, "By God, we are coming down by the thousands on Wednesday, and if they won't listen we will find other means."
 Goldman promised an "orderly" march of people, brought in by "trainloads and planeloads."
 Godman asked for the right of the public to be heard and insisted on "assurances" for open hearings.
 The New York Times noted that Goldman led the "Committee for Democratic Rights" and that he wore a blue campaign button for candidate Wallace.

 By June 1, 1948, Wallace supporters visibly "took command" of the march on Washington.
 Former congressional representative Jerry J. O'Connell became chairman of a "National Committee to Defeat the Mundt Bill."
 The committee claimed that more than 5,000 would march on Washington on June 2.